BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Demographics

-Upon the founding of Djerad and the Qyzharate, the population consisted of the native dragonborn and the human vagrants from the north.
+Upon the founding of Djerad Sikta and the Qyzharate, the population consisted of the native Gholdahar Dragonborn, Gnolls, Human and Genasi and the Duryadi vagrants from the south.
 Over the years, the human population grew as the city attracted more people, now being fairly diverse as a trade hub.
-Still, humans and dragonborn are the most common races.
+Still, dragonborn, humans, Genasi and gnolls are the most common races.

 Government

-The city the seat of power of the Qyzharate of Duryad and thus city is governed directly by the Qyzhar.
+The city the seat of power of the Qyzharate of Duryad and thus city is governed directly by the Qyzhar/Qyzharah.
+He or She hears petitioners weekly and appoints individuals to important civil positions such as marshal, engineer, or historian.

 Defences